zhouhui150815-cpu/Actin/README.md

 Each fiber (x,y) csv file with different time in the folder
 # code: kymograph
 For generating heamap of all fibers
+# code: Aq with respect to q
+For plotting Aq as a function of q